 If the board member who violated the code is the board president, the vice president is empowered to confer with the president about the violation.

-The board may enter executive session during a regular meeting to confront the offending board member.

-The board may enter executive session when necessary to prevent needless injury to the reputation of the offending board member.
+The board may discuss the violation as an agenda item at a meeting to confront the offending board member.
+However, the board will not enter closed session to hold the discussion of the ethics violation unless the Open Meetings Act authorizes a closed session.

-During the executive session, board members will identify the provision of the code that has been violated and propose how the member can remedy the violation.

-The board may invite its attorney to participate in an executive session regarding a breach of board ethics.

 The board may vote to publicly censure any board member who commits a serious or repeated violation of the code.
 The board will pass a censure motion to inform the community that an individual member of the board is not fulfilling the responsibilities for which he or she was elected.